-Types of incident reported
+Types of incidents reported

-People reporting incidents to the Report Racism GRT site are asked what type of incident they are reporting from a number of different categories.
-They are able to choose more than one of these categories (therefore the percentages discussed below total more than 100).
+People reporting incidents to the Report Racism GRT website are asked what type of incident they are reporting by choosing from a number of different categories.
+They are able to choose more than one of these categories (therefore, the percentages discussed below total more than 100).
 Figure 1 reflects the categories chosen by those included in our analysis.

-Figure 1 - Type of incident reported
+Figure 1: Types of incident reported: July 2016 - February 2018

-Online hate was the most common type of incident with 77 (67%) of the 115 cases reported identified as this category.
+Online hate was the most common type of incident, with 77 (67%) of the 115 cases reported identified as this category.
 The quantity of online incidents demonstrates the prevalence and reach of online abuse.
-For example, some abuse that took place online was reported independently by multiple people demonstrating a level of impact not experienced in offline incidents.
-The prevalence of this type of report may reflect, to an extent, that the method of reporting to Report Racism GRT is online and a preferred mode of reporting for individuals who are active online.
-Online incidents may also be ones that victims are particularly unsure about the appropriateness of reporting to local police.
-Facebook was the most common site of reported abuse (this may reflect the age demographic of those reporting).
+For example, some abuse that took place online was reported independently by multiple people, demonstrating a level of impact that was not experienced in offline incidents.
+The prevalence of this type of report may reflect, to an extent, that the method of reporting to Report Racism GRT is online and is a preferred mode of reporting for individuals who are active online.
+Victims may also be particularly unsure about whether it is appropriate to report an online incident to the local police.
+Facebook was the most common platform for reported abuse (this may reflect the age demographic of those reporting).
 The extent of the online cases justifies this paper's focus on the online incidents in particular.